jlfaucher/executor5-bulk/main/trunk/extensions/unicode/rxunicode.md

     .RexxUnicode~D2U(codepoint, buffer=.nil)

-Returns a U+XXXX string (4 to 6 hex digits) representing the codepoint passed as a decimal value.
+Returns a `U+XXXX` string (4 to 6 hex digits) representing the codepoint passed as a decimal value.

 If a buffer is passed as an argument, the resulting string is appended to the buffer, and the buffer is returned.

-The special value -1 is represented using U+FFFFFF, even though the resulting value is not a valid Unicode scalar value
+The special value -1 is represented using `U+FFFFFF`, even though the resulting value is not a valid Unicode scalar value

 [https://www.unicode.org/versions/Unicode17.0.0/core-spec/appendix-a/#G7083](https://www.unicode.org/versions/Unicode17.0.0/core-spec/appendix-a/#G7083)

+**Examples:**

 ```rexx
 .RexxUnicode~D2U(235)=                              -- 'U+00EB'